pedrop-dev/ecommerce-flask/README.md

 <h1>Ecommerce</h1>

 ### 📝 About <br>
-<p>This is a Ecommerce project with the intention of learning new features and () our habilities</p>
+<p>This is a Ecommerce project with the intention of learning new features and consolidate our habilities</p>

 ### 📚 Functionalities <br>